Dune prequel series: Heroes of Dune

 Half of the story of Paul of Dune takes place between Frank Herbert's Dune (1965) and Dune Messiah (1969) as Paul's Jihad rages, Shaddam seeks to regain his throne and Princess Irulan accepts the "task of building the legend of Muad'Dib".
 She in turn chronicles Paul's early years (between the 2001 prequel Dune: House Corrino and the 2020 prequel Dune: The Duke of Caladan), which feature "his friendship with Duncan and Gurney and Duke Leto's War of Assassins against Grumman".
-The Winds of Dune (originally announced as Jessica of Dune) chronicles events between Frank Herbert's Dune Messiah (1969) and Children of Dune (1976), as well as events between the prequel sections Paul of Dune and the original Dune, and events between Paul of Dune and Dune Messiah.
+The Winds of Dune (originally announced as Jessica of Dune) chronicles events between Frank Herbert's Dune Messiah (1969) and Children of Dune (1976), as well as events between the prequel sections of Paul of Dune and the original Dune, and events between Paul of Dune and Dune Messiah.